|My pages about the area around Lake Mälaren|

 The castle of Gripsholm is one of the Royal castles in Sweden.
 This castle started to be build by King Gustav Vasa in 1537 as part of a new system of national defences.

 In the castle you can see a lot of Swedish interior design from the 16th to the late 19th century.
 But the main thing the castle is known for is its great collection of portraits : the Swedish national collection.
 The number of portraits is huge (the collection has over 4,000 pictures), and it features prominent Swedes from the days of Gustav Vasa until now.
-Hahaha, you have to know some famous Swedes of course to really appreciate it.
+I guess you have to know some famous Swedes to really appreciate it.
 But there are a few names that you might know, like Ingrid Bergman and Greta Garbo.

 Like a lot of castles, Gripsholm has been altered and added to several times since they first began to build the castle.
 There are some fun details you can notice of these additions and changes when you look at the castle.

 Inside the castle, at the part where the 'members of the court' lived, you can see some alterations.
 The 'court' got so big that they didn't have enough rooms in the castle to house all the people.
 It was of course a great honour to live in the castle, so that's where all the members of the court wanted to be.
-To solve this problem in this area of the castle, the ceilings of the rooms were lowered and an extra floor was created to give the members of the court more space to live.
-Hahaha, the fun thing to see though is that the windows have stayed the same, resulting that some windows are at weird heights in the room, and sometimes split between the two floors.
+To solve this problem in this part of the castle, the ceilings of the rooms were lowered and an extra floor was created to give the members of the court more space to live.
+The fun thing to see though is that the windows have stayed the same, resulting that some windows are at weird heights in the room, and sometimes split between the two floors.

 The inside of the castle is huge!
 I sometimes had the idea I was lost inside the castle with its many rooms and corridors.
-Many of the rooms are decorated in the original style, like this room, the princess's bedchamber.
+Many of the rooms are decorated in the original style, like this room, the princess's bed chamber.

 The interior decorations in this particular room have remained virtually untouched since 1782.
 The painted Chinese silken wall-hangings, have faded considerably though.
 I wonder how bright and colourful it must have looked originally, it must have been fantastic.
 The clock you can see is from about 1800 and the chest of drawers was made in about 1780.

-This is one of the beautiful windows in the throne room.
+This are two of the beautiful windows in the throne room.
 The throne room is the biggest room in the Castle and was probably completed during the 1590's.
 Now it is used as a concert room, with a big piano where I think the throne used to be.
 This does take away the feeling of the original room, but it is still nice to look at some of the details in this room.

 The theatre in Gripsholm castle is really impressive.
 I think it is the room in the castle that made the most impression on me.
 It was build by Gustav III in the 1780's in the old Church tower, now known as the theatre tower.
 Gustav III loved theatre and that really shows.
 The architecture of this room is fantastic and it has made the most use of the space.
 The theatre is one of the best-preserved 18th century theatres in Europe.